joef551/camel-cql/readme.md

 The client bean is a thread-safe component that is used by the CqlComponent for accessing a Cassandra cluster, a keyspace within the cluster, and any tables within the keyspace.
 You can define any number of client beans.
 The CQL component's URI is used to identify which client bean to use.
 For example, a URI of `cql:user` specifies the client bean with an id of "user", which may logically be used for accessing the "user"" table in a Cassandra keyspace.
 Also see [Client Mapper](#clientmapper) for using ant-style pattern matching to identify a client bean.

 Each client bean that you define is assigned one or more CQL statements, which can be any combination of SELECT, UPDATE, DELETE, and INSERT.
-The incoming request message (i.e., Camel in message) specifies a method, as well as input parameters (key:value pairs).
+The incoming request message (i.e., Camel in-message) specifies a method, as well as input parameters (key:value pairs).
 The combination of specified method and input parameters is used to identify which of the client's CQL statements are to be used for the corresponding request message.
 The method is specified in the Camel Exchange's input message via a header called, "**metis.cassandra.method**".
 If that header is not present, the client will fall back on a default method.
 The default method can be either injected into the client or you can have the client choose a default method based on its injected CQL statements.
 You can inject the default method via the 'defaultMethod' property.
-For exmaple:
+For example:

 ```xml
 <bean id="user" class="org.metis.cassandra.Client">